qbicsoftware/research-data-management/docs/confounding-variables.md

 # Confounding Variables

+!!!info
-> "Confounding, sometimes referred to as confounding bias, is mostly described as a ‘mixing’ or
-> ‘blurring’ of effects.1 It occurs when an investigator tries to determine the effect of an
-> exposure on the occurrence of a disease (or other outcome), but then actually measures the effect
-> of another factor, a confounding variable."
+    "Confounding, sometimes referred to as confounding bias, is mostly described as a ‘mixing’ or ‘blurring’ of effects.
+It occurs when an investigator tries to determine the effect of an exposure on the occurrence of a disease (or other outcome), but then actually measures the effect of another factor, a confounding variable."

->
-> Jager, K. J., Zoccali, C., MacLeod, A., & Dekker, F. W. (2008).
+    Jager, K. J., Zoccali, C., MacLeod, A., & Dekker, F. W. (2008).
 Confounding: What it is and how to deal with it.
 Kidney International, 73(3), 256-260. https://doi.org/10.1038/sj.ki.5002650

 ### Define confounding variables in your experiment